aochen-jiao/aochen-jiao.github.io/_posts/Some-Reflections-on-HCI-Research.md

 ---
+layout: post
-title: 'Some Reflections on HCI Research'
+title: "Some Reflections on HCI Research"
 date: 2024-12-08
+categories: reflections hci
 ---

 Some Reflections on HCI Research
 ------